Dorchester County, Maryland: History

+The Cambridge movement led to the negotiation of "The Treaty of Cambridge" among federal, state, and local leaders in July 1963, initiating desegregation in the city prior to passage of federal civil rights laws.
+Notable signatories of the treaty include U.S. Attorney General Robert F. Kennedy, U.S. Assistant Attorney General Burke Marshall, chairman of the Student Nonviolent Coordinating Committee (SNCC) John Lewis, Maryland Attorney General Thomas B. Finan, NAACP secretary Stanley Branche, and civil rights activist Gloria Richardson.

 Politics, government and law

 Dorchester County operates under the charter home rule form of government, and the affairs of the county are managed by five county council members.
 Each is elected from a single-member district defined within the county.
 Meetings of the county council are held weekly.
 The agenda and the minutes of each week's proceedings are public record.

+In earlier times, unlike highly secessionist Wicomico, Worcester, Queen Anne's and Cecil counties, Dorchester was a swing county in the late 19th century due to the voting power of its freedman population, who strongly supported the Republican Party.
+The conservative whites voted Democratic for William Jennings Bryan in 1908, after Maryland had passed laws raising barriers to voter registration among blacks, resulting in a dramatic drop in their voting until after passage of civil rights legislation in the 1960s.

 The white population of Dorchester has historically voted very conservatively.
 Along with rock-ribbed Unionist Garrett County, located in Appalachia, its white majority was one of only two Maryland counties to vote for Barry Goldwater in 1964.
 During the following election, Dorchester was the only county in the state where the segregationist George Wallace outpolled either Nixon or Humphrey.
 In the late 20th century, white conservatives in the South shifted from the Democratic to the Republican Party.
 Since then the only Democratic presidential nominee to carry Dorchester County was southern native son Bill Clinton in 1996.

 The county has trended less conservative in recent years, with Democrat Barack Obama coming within five percentage points of beating Mitt Romney in the 2012 presidential election; Obama won nationally.

-In earlier times, unlike highly secessionist Wicomico, Worcester, Queen Anne's and Cecil counties, Dorchester was a swing county in the late 19th century due to the voting power of its freedman population, who strongly supported the Republican Party.
-The conservative whites voted Democratic for William Jennings Bryan in 1908, after Maryland had passed laws raising barriers to voter registration among blacks, resulting in a dramatic drop in their voting until after passage of civil rights legislation in the 1960s.
+Voter registration

 Law enforcement

 The county is policed by the Dorchester County Sheriff's Office (DSO), the Maryland State Police, and the DNR Police.
 The DSO is a full service agency, headed by Sheriff James W. Phillips Jr. since December 2002.